Snowflake-Labs/sfquickstarts/site/sfguides/src/getting-started-with-synthetic-data-and-distillation-for-llms/getting-started-with-synthetic-data-and-distillation-for-llms.md

         SNOWFLAKE.CORTEX.COMPLETE(
           'llama3.1-405b',
           CONCAT(
             'Please provide 25 examples of customer service calls in a telecom company for the following category:', category, '.
-Provide detail and realistic scenarios that customer service representatives might encounter.
+Provide detailed and realistic scenarios that customer service representatives might encounter.
 Ensure the examples are diverse and cover various situations within each category.
 Please put the  examples into a JSON list.
 Each element in JSON list should include the following: {"scenario": <scenario>, "request": <detailed request from the customer, which usually is less than 3 sentences.>}.
 Only include JSON in output and no other words.'))) as tickets from support_ticket_category
 );
 ```